maherou/old.maherou.github.io/files/CS373/ATLB-Discussion.md

 **Chapter 7**
 1. What are some examples of cross validation you have observed in real life?
 1. Have you observed or used regularization techniques in your own decision-making processes, or in group decisions?

+**Chapter 8**
+1. The optimal path algorithm is called the Traveling Salesman Problem because of the time period in which it was identified and studied.
+What could it be called today and why?
+1. Lagrangian Relaxation refers to making permissable that which was prohibited.
+In your own life, have you grown to accept as permissible things that you once thought prohibited, accepting them now as only penalty?
+Have you considered things permissible in the past that you now consider prohibited?

+**Chapter 9**
+1. Random sampling can be used to probe a collection of possible outcome to get a sense of what is more likely.
+How have you in your own life used sampling techniques to gain insight into situations?
+How can such approaches be scientific?
+1. Simulated Annealing attempts to find solutions by considering many different possible answers in early iterations toward finding a solution and then slowing restricting reducing the search space in later iterations?
+Have you seen or used similar techniques in your own life?